ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ### SAFT equations of state

 In comparison to the cubic equations of state, equations based on the Statistical Associating Fluid Theory (SAFT) are based on a more theoretical approach, although still can be considered as descendants of Van der Waals' equation.
-As mentioned earlier, the Van der Waals equation can be derived from statistical mechanics, whereby the Helmholtz free energy of the Van der Waals fluid is obtained as
+As mentioned earlier, the Van der Waals equation can be derived from statistical mechanics, whereby the Helmholtz energy of the Van der Waals fluid is obtained as

 ``\frac{A}{Nk_\mathrm{B}T} = \frac{A_\mathrm{ideal}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{HS}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{1}}{(Nk_\mathrm{B}T)^2}``;